Free lecture at the Deering Estate "Archaeology of the Cold War in South Florida"

 In partnership with the Archaeological Society of Southern Florida, the Deering Estate presents a free lecture on the 2nd Thursday of each month at 7:00 pm.
+The lecture on Thursday, January 12th is "Archaeology of the Cold War in South Florida."
 Lectures are held in the Visitor Center Theatre at the Deering Estate located at 16701 SW 72 Avenue.
-The topic on Thursday, January 14, 2016 is "500 years of Cubans in Florida."

 Deering Estate, Visitor Center Theatre; FREE & open to the public.